 Sara is a Doctoral Researcher at the School of Law at the University of Nottingham, where she is also a member of the Human Rights Law Centre's Forced Migration Unit.
-She is also Research Affiliate at the Refugee Law Initiative of the University of London and a member of the editorial board of their Working Paper Series.
-Sara qualified as a lawyer (barrister and solicitor) in 2015 and is a member of the Salamanca Bar Association (Spain).
+She is also Adjunct Professor of Human Rights at Comillas Pontifical University (ICADE, Madrid); Associate Tutor on the MA in Refugee Protection and Forced Migration Studies of the University of London; Convener of the ESIL Interest Group on Migration and Refugee Law; and Research Affiliate at the Refugee Law Initiative of the University of London and a member of the editorial board of their Working Paper Series.
+Sara qualified as a lawyer in 2015 and is a member of the Spanish Bar Council.

-Sara's PhD project assesses the interface between international refugee law and other branches of international law such as international human rights law, international humanitarian law and international criminal law.
-She examines how these distinct areas of law are interpreted and applied (if at all) by asylum decision-makers in selected European countries in giving content to the refugee law concept of 'persecution' (in particular, within the context of Eritrean Military/National Service).
-During the course of her doctoral research, Sara has carried out fieldwork in Belgium, Switzerland, Germany, Denmark and Sweden.
+Sara's PhD project examines how distinct areas of law are interpreted and applied by asylum decision-makers in selected European jurisdictions in giving content to the refugee law concept of 'persecution', in particular within the context of the Eritrean Military/National Service.
+More specifically, she analyses how 'slavery' is construed in refugee status determination procedures.
+During the course of her doctoral research, Sara has carried out fieldwork in the United Kingdom, Switzerland, Germany, Denmark and Sweden.
 There, she interviewed asylum lawyers, NGO representatives, UNHCR staff as well as Eritrean refugees and asylum-seekers.
 Sara's research is funded by the Economic and Social Research Council (ESRC) and supervised by Dr Daria Davitti and Professor Annamaria La Chimia.